basher/demo-storybook-modern-code-legacy-browser/README.md

 - `npm run storybook` - Launches Storybook/HTML component library.

 ### UI themes
+- Theme-specific CSS is located in `src/css/_THEMES` folder.
-- Valid UI themes are located in `scripts/theme-config.js`.
+- Valid UI theme names are located in `scripts/theme-config.js`.
 - To change the theme in `DEV MODE`, stop the Parcel Node process with `CTRL+C`, and `npm run start:theme --theme=[theme-name]`.
 The new theme will work in Storybook.

 > - NOTE: There is currently no way to change themes within the Storybook interface itself (i.e. in `PROD MODE`).
 Multiple addons have been tried, but none work with Storybook/HTML v8 with Vite builder.